 Olivier Masmonteil is a French artist and graduate from the School of Fine Arts in Bordeaux.
 He leads this series of six tutorials designed to help you get started with oil painting.
-Discover a new tutorial on our YouTube channel every week.
-Register by clicking the button below to receive the tutorial and tips directly to your email.
+Discover a all the tutorials on our YouTube channel

 In this mini-series, you will learn how to prepare your support before beginning a painting.
 You will also learn the rules and techniques unique to oil painting through the themes of copy, nude, portrait, still life and finally the landscape with a trip to Etretat for some plein air painting.

 Oil painting is a technique that dates back to the 13th century.
 It gained significant momentum in the 15th century with the arrival of canvas supports.